|Student Rating:||4.6 / 5|

 |Other things to know||Other things to know||Other things to know|

 Though the Discover it Student Cash Back Card offers student-friendly benefits and a high cash back rate in rotating bonus categories, it requires some effort on your part to maximize those rewards.
 You will have to activate these quarterly rotating categories and plan your spending habits accordingly to earn that cash back.
-However, if you don’t mind tracking these categories and can take advantage of the $20 statement credit offered each year for good grades (up to five years), then this card may be worth it.
+However, if you don’t mind tracking these categories, then this card may be worth it.
 Keep in mind, too, that Discover will match all the cash back earned at the end of the first year.

 The new Capital One SavorOne Student card offers great variety with its bonus cash back categories, as well as a $0 annual fee.
 Cardholders can earn 3% cash back on dining, entertainment, streaming services (enrollment required) and at grocery stores (excluding Walmart and Target).
-You’ll also earn 1% cash back on all other purchases and 8% cash back on tickets at Vivid Seats through January 2023, which could be a huge perk if you are an avid music fan.
-However, keep in mind it carries the same high 26.99% variable APR as the Quicksilver Student card.
+You’ll also earn 5% back on hotel and rental car bookings made through Capital One Travel, 1% cash back on all other purchases and 8% cash back on tickets at Vivid Seats, which could be a huge perk if you are an avid music fan.

 Who should get the Quicksilver Student Cash Rewards Credit Card?